ThomasFrentzel/U.S-Stock-Forecasting-Using-Technical-Indicators/README.md

 ### 1. Folder Structure
 The project is organized with separate folders for each company analyzed (**NVIDIA**, **AMD**, and **Intel**).
 Each company folder contains the following:

-- **`Codes/`**: A collection of Jupyter notebooks implementing technical indicators on the company's stock data.
+- **`Codes/`**: A collection of Jupyter notebooks implementing technical indicators on the company's stock data, using the [Technical Analysis Library](https://technical-analysis-library-in-python.readthedocs.io/en/latest/).
 These include:
   - `Bollinger Bands - <Company>.ipynb`: Implementation of Bollinger Bands.
   - `CCI - <Company>.ipynb`: Implementation of Commodity Channel Index (CCI).
   - `MACD - <Company>.ipynb`: Implementation of Moving Average Convergence/Divergence (MACD).